 We’ve compiled information about important VBAC considerations as you explore your options for giving birth.

 A successful VBAC has a shorter recovery period than a repeat c section.
-It also carries a lower risk for the potential surgical complications of a c section which include:

 There is also a lower risk for health issues associated with multiple c sections including hysterectomy and problems with the placenta, which can impact the possibility of future pregnancies.